A Short Guide To Social Skills

 Changing the situation – becoming socially skilled

 Let’s not sugarcoat this.
 If you want to learn to be social, you have to go out and do it.
-You need practice to acquire a skill.
+You need practice to get a skill.
 But!
-You can acquire some theory in advance and put this theory into practice
+You can acquire some theory in advance and put it into practice

 It serves a purpose for sure.
 It’s a safe way to get acquainted.
 But it can grow stale pretty fast.
 You can find out how to have a basic conversation like that.
 Like any other social robot in the world.